-In terms of which layer tames the SSD performance issues, vast research has been done, from device-only modifications [9, 25, 42, 50-52], host-level changes [31, 34, 35, 53, 54], transparent approaches on programmable devices [11, 24, 38, 55, 56], to interface solutions [17, 49, 57-59].
+In terms of which layer tames the SSD performance issues, vast research has been done, from device-only modifications [10, 26, 44, 52-54], host-level changes [32, 35, 36, 55, 56], transparent approaches on programmable devices [12, 25, 39, 57, 58], to interface solutions [18, 51, 59-61].
 Device-level proposals usually require vendors to significantly modify the firmware policies, thus not attractive for quick deployment; host-only optimizations can only guarantee a soft contract (i.e., not eliminating background interferences); transparent approaches do not work for commodity SSDs, and many interface-level solutions focus on various types of inefficiencies of the existing software/hardware stack.
 Fortunately, IOD-PLM interface has been accepted and time is ripe for us to build solutions on it.
 IODA builds on top of the standard NVMe IOD-PLM interface and only requires minimal firmware changes for easy deployment.

-The emerging Zoned Namespace (ZNS) [58] interface offers new opportunities for predictable performance by delegating more device controls to the host, but it could still potentially benefit from IODA techniques to co-schedule housecleaning tasks (e.g., GCs) and the hardware across devices.
+The emerging Zoned Namespace (ZNS) [60] interface offers new opportunities for predictable performance by delegating more device controls to the host, but it could still potentially benefit from IODA techniques to co-schedule housecleaning tasks (e.g., GCs) and the hardware across devices.
 We leave more detailed study as future work.

-TTFLASH [9] tackles a similar problem as IODA.
+TTFLASH [10] tackles a similar problem as IODA.
 However, IODA's design context, principles, and technical challenges are fundamentally different.
 TTFLASH is a device-level design while IODA focuses on host/device co-design with minimal interface changes (we must address host-level and minor device-level changes and the interface design).
-TTFLASH requires extensive controller/firmware re-architecting, which we argue is not realistic (e.g., reliance on NAND "copybacks" to enable chip-level blocking GC but skipping ECC checking) IODA does not enforce a specific GC policy.
+TTFLASH requires extensive controller/firmware re-architecting, which we argue is not realistic (e.g., reliance on NAND "copybacks" to enable chip-level blocking GC but skipping ECC checking that vendors do not employ; GC has to move data from NAND to RAM for ECC checking by the controller).
+IODA does not enforce a specific GC policy.
 More importantly, IODA tackles a new problem of PLM management on IOD devices, we must address PLM limitations, design and build the needed software support in the host/OS.

-Although several works on IOD begin to appear [13, 60], they mainly target hardware-level partitioning for better work-load isolation, none of them address IOD-PLM challenges.
-We leave more detailed comparisons between IODA and related work in §5.2, qualitatively and quantitatively.
+Although several works on IOD begin to appear [14, 62], they mainly target hardware-level partitioning for better workload isolation, none of them address IOD-PLM challenges.
+We leave more detailed comparisons between IODA and related work in §6.2, qualitatively and quantitatively.

-While these existing works without a doubt guide us to our ultimate solution, to the best of our knowledge, none of the works above answer the following questions: How can we extend and manage the existing IOD features and design proper software support to achieve always-predictable latencies?
+While these existing works without a doubt guide us to our ultimate solution, (e.g., we integrate IODA with degraded reads), to the best of our knowledge, none of the works above answer the following questions: How can we extend and manage the existing IOD features and design proper software support to achieve always-predictable latencies?
 How should the host and the device agree on a proper PLM window to achieve an optimal result?
 How should the popular concepts of degraded reads and coordinated GCs be redesigned for future IOD-capable drives?
-Our unique contributions lie in answering the above questions.
+We believe these questions are similar to those around the highly popular concept of tail tolerance/speculative execution [63] that has been extended, re-architected, and re-evaluated for many scenarios [64-68] (far too many to cite here).
+In the same way, our unique contributions lie in answering the above questions.

-3 IODA
+4 IODA

 We present IODA, an I/O deterministic flash array that is built on top of small and simple extensions around the existing IOD-PLM interface.
-This section describes our journey one step at a time towards reaching a highly deterministic latency and Section 3.4 puts all the pieces together.
+This section describes our journey one step at a time towards reaching a highly deterministic latency and Section 4.4 puts all the pieces together.